AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

 {sample :width 690 :height 400}Data\_Tree\_02{sample}

 Adding a child is quite a useful method of adjusting data in real time and visualizing actual processes.Nevertheless, adding only one child at a time may appear to be ineffective for managing data.
 Transferring prepared data with predefined hierarchy is an advanced way of managing data in a tree.
-You need the data type and the data itself to use the {api:anychart.data.Tree#addData}.addData(){api} method.
+You need the data type and the data itself to use the {api:anychart.data.Tree#addData}addData(){api} method.

 ```
 // data to add
 var newData = [
   {name: 'new Node 1', id: '6'},
   {name: 'new Parent Node', id: '7'},
   {name: 'new Node 3', id: '8'},
   {name: 'new Child Node', parent: 7, id: '9'}
 ];

 // adding data
 tree.addData(
   newData,                                  // data
   anychart.enums.TreeFillingMethod.AS_TABLE // data type
 );
 ```

 You can see how it works on the sample below.